-There is a lot of talk about transparency these days.
+There is a lot of talk about transparency these days and about being transparent in ministry.
 The need to “be real” and “do life together.”
 So we sit around and share about how we don’t clean our house the way we should and are always behind on the laundry.
 We get coffee and chat about how we have been unkind with our kids and impatient with our spouse or dissatisfied with our jobs.
 Maybe we share that we spend too much money or fail at reading our Bibles on a regular basis.

 We laugh and hug and say it’s OK.
 We may share a few Bible verses and some helpful practical tips, but this is not real transparency.
 It’s a spiritual opaqueness that lets only a little light through.
 This is superficial at best and deceptive at worst.
 It can be deceptive because we are pretending to be open and honest when really we are sharing what is easy while leaving out the very things we are supposed to lay before each other.

-But transparency is also profitable, because through it we obey God, mortify sin, seek accountability and bear one another’s burdens.
+But being transparent in ministry is also profitable, because through it we obey God, mortify sin, seek accountability and bear one another’s burdens.

 The best and most important reason we have to be real with each other is that we are obeying our Redeemer by confessing our sins.
 This is often the beginning of repentance and freedom.
 As believers, this should be enough, but there is more.